Significant economic losses from PCN are possible and the costs and benefits of interventions are unclear.

 Latest NewsView All News

-PCN Action Scotland Feature in Potato News Today
+PCN Action Scotland Feature on BBC!

 Latest PublicationView All Publications